-The distribution of audio-visual media is regulated by Law n°86-1067 of 30 September 1986 on Communication Freedom under the supervision of the Broadcasting Authority (Conseil Supérieur de l'Audiovisuel - CSA).
+The distribution of audio-visual media is regulated by Law n°86-1067 of 30 September 1986 on Communication Freedom under the supervision of the CSA.

-This regulation applies to both radio and television and provides, as a core principle, that "any communication to the public via electronic means is free" (article 1).
+This regulation applies to both radio and television, and provides as a core principle that "any communication to the public via electronic means is free" (article 1 of Law n°86-1067).

-However, this communication freedom is restricted by various obligations imposed on audio-visual media companies from the public and private sectors such as:
+However, this communication freedom is restricted by various obligations imposed on audio-visual media companies from the public and private sectors, such as:

-- child protection (article 15); - advertisement, teleshopping and sponsorship (Decree n°92-280 of 27 March 1992); - product placement (article 14-1 inserted by Law n°2009-258 of 5 March 2009); - film works broadcasting quotas (Decree n°90-66 of 17 January 1990); and - french songs broadcasting (Law n°94-88 of 1 February 1994)
+- child protection (article 15 of Law n°86-1067); - advertising, teleshopping and sponsorship (Decree n°92-280 of 27 March 1992); - product placement (article 14-1 inserted by Law n°2009-258 of 5 March 2009); - film works broadcasting quotas (Decree n°90-66 of 17 January 1990); and - French songs broadcasting (Law n°94-88 of 1 February 1994).

-Public audio-visual companies are subject to additional rules notably in terms of programs to be broadcasted and advertisements.
+Public audio-visual media dsitribution companies are subject to additional rules, notably in terms of programmes to be broadcast and advertising.